mission-deny-the-mission/ollama_tester/README.md

 python test_suite.py
 ```

-This will use `config.json` from the current directory.
+This will use `config.json` from the current directory and test all configured servers.

 ### Custom Configuration File